Getting Started with: Git, GitHub, and GitHub pages

 $ cd test_repo

-$ emacs README.md
+$ nano README.md

-1. If this is your first time setting up GitHub and git, create a top-level file on your system called .gitconfig.
-Mine is located at the top level ~/.gitconfig and contains the following lines
+6. We now want to set up some git settings, by locally specifying our preferences.
+We will do this by creating a local file on our computer, which contains a list of our git settings.
+If this is your first time setting up GitHub and git, create a top-level file on your system called .gitconfig.
+I put mine at the top level ~/.gitconfig

 [user]

-name = williamgilpin
+name = [your github username]

 [core]